Atlantic slave trade: Brazil ends the Atlantic slave trade

 The last country to ban the Atlantic slave trade was Brazil; a first law was approved in 1831, however it was only enforced in 1850 through the new Eusébio de Queirós Law.
 Despite the prohibition, it took another three years for the trade to effectively end.
 Between the first law in 1831 and the effective ban of transatlantic trade in 1850, an estimated 500,000 Africans were enslaved and illegally trafficked to Brazil, and until 1856, the year of the last recorded seizure of a slave ship by the Brazilian authorities, around 38,000 Africans still entered the country as slaves.

-Historians João José Reis, Sidney Chalhoub, Robert W. Slenes and Flávio dos Santos Gomes proposed that another reason for the abolition of the Atlantic slave trade to Brazil was the Malê Revolt in 1835.
-On January 25, 1835, an estimated 600 free and enslaved Africans armed with guns ran through the streets of Salvador murdering whites and slaveholders.
+The historian Dale T. Graden proposed that the Malê Revolt in 1835 played a key role in the abolition of the transatlantic slave trade to Brazil.
+On January 25, 1835, an estimated 600 free and enslaved Africans armed with guns ran through the streets of Salvador shouting "death to the whites" and "death to the soldiers."
+They fought a force of about fifteen hundred soldiers, police, and civilians, and were defeated, suffering heavy casualties.
 Abolitionists argued that if the slave trade and slavery continued, slave resistance movements would increase, resulting in more deaths.
-Seventy three percent of the Africans in the Malê revolt were Yoruba men who converted to Islam; some white Brazilians believed they had a spirit of resistance against enslavement.
+Seventy three per cent of the Africans arrested in the aftermath of the revolt were Yoruba men, many of whom were Muslims, while other Yoruba slaves and freedpersons converted to that faith.